CaptainCodeman/rdx/docs/advanced.md

 })
 ```

-### Effect init
+### init() effect

 The example above includes a standalone (non-reducing) `load` effect, which could be called using `dispatch.todos.load()`.
 That might be something you do based on some UI interaction or due to a route change.
 Sometimes you may have an effect that you want to kick-start automatically when your app runs.
 While you _could_ just call the dispatch action yourself anytime after the store is initiated, Rdx will automatically run any effect called `init` when the store is created.
 This can be an ideal place to initialize external listeners that need to interact with the store or to trigger data fetches as soon as the store is initialized.

-There is also the factory method itself but remember - at the point that is called, and until the function returns the effects object, the store has not been fully initialized so the state and dispatch will not be available and should not be used.
+There is also the factory method itself but remember - at the point that is called, and until the function returns the effects object, the store has _not_ been fully initialized so the state and dispatch should not be used directly.

 ## Inter-Model Communication

 Because models typically deal with one 'slice' of state in the overall store, it's easy to develop a blinkered view and imagine that there is always a 1:1 mapping between each model's actions (reducers + effects) and that model's state.

-But sometimes you will need one model to respond to actions dispatched to a _different_ model.
+But sometimes you will need one model to respond to actions defined and dispatched by a _different_ model.
 You could, for instance, have a "todos" model that loads data based on the current authenticated user, with "auth" in it's own model, and when a user signs out you want to clear the list of todo items from memory.
 There are two ways to approach this.

 ### Using Reducers